annapawlicka/annapawlicka.github.io/_posts/2013-08-23-the-end-of-summer-the-end-of-internship-the-end-of-awesome.md

 I have been a frequent user of online maps, but I have not created any maps myself.
 This was about to change.
 I was going to take the data processed with Cascalog  and visualise it on interactive maps and charts.
 Brilliant JavaScript libraries made this process much easier: [leaflet][4] and [dimple][5].
 And although my JavaScript was rusty, it all soon started to come together.
 The (still ongoing) results can be seen on the [alpha site][6].
 The [feedback][7] it received on the day of the launch was the best reward I could imagine.

-Since then I have crated more maps, more charts and more queries.
+Since then I have created more maps, more charts and more queries.
 And during that time I have always been myself: I came to code, Mastodon C allowed me to do just that.
 It has been like working in this unreal world where I wake up in the morning wanting to go to work, and where every day helps me to live my life in a more rewarding way.
 Being able to use my skills to help someone and see their positive reaction &#8211; priceless.

 Thank you to all Mastodonians for guiding the way for me throughout the entire summer.